#metoo, Sexual Abuse as Abuse of Power

 If we consider #metoo to be about sex abuse then it risks getting stuck in the blame and shame thing we are currently seeing, where there are victims and perpetrators that must be shamed off our TV screens and newspapers, regardless of how long ago events happened.
 Are we going to see parents who smacked their kids years ago charged under current child abuse laws forbidding smacking?

 If #metoo remains about sex then we may see relations between men and women becoming so PC and dry that all spark and fire and juice and spontaneity, those sexy shades of grey, are lost.
 And then we are in trouble, at risk of becoming desexualised consumer machines.
+Men and women do function in different ways and are turned on different ways.

 If we can see #metoo as simply being about the abuse of power, then that is something that is much less highly charged emotionally, easier to identify and understand and work with.
 And we get to keep our playful sexuality.